 - where the development would re-use redundant or disused buildings and lead to an enhancement to the immediate setting.
-(Partial extract) - 6 The Town and Country Planning (General Permitted Development) (England) Order 2015 - 7 SWDP 8 Providing the Right Land and Buildings for Jobs The policy, in its reasoned justification, identifies the diverse range of business premises in south Worcestershire, from basic storage facilities in converted agricultural buildings through to modern, purpose-built business parks and manufacturing facilities.
+(Partial extract) - 6 The Town and Country Planning (General Permitted Development) (England) Order 2015 - SWDP 8 Providing the Right Land and Buildings for Jobs The policy, in its reasoned justification, identifies the diverse range of business premises in south Worcestershire, from basic storage facilities in converted agricultural buildings through to modern, purpose-built business parks and manufacturing facilities.
 The policy itself in para E promotes the provision of employment land and the conversion of existing buildings to support job creation where the development supports an existing business or new enterprise of a scale appropriate to the location.
-However the policy is not specific on the type or condition of those buildings to be re- - However the policy is not specific on the type or condition of those buildings to be reused. - 8 SWDP 12 Employment in Rural Areas This policy supports farm diversification but does not specifically address the issue of redundant or disused buildings. - 9 Policy MnGr 10 complements SWDP 8 and 12 in that it sets out to reap the benefits of expanding employment opportunities in the rural environment but without the reuse of inappropriate buildings. - 10 The Worcestershire Farmsteads Guidance
+However the policy is not specific on the type or condition of those buildings to be re - used. - SWDP 12 Employment in Rural Areas This policy supports farm diversification but does not specifically address the issue of redundant or disused buildings. - Policy MnGr 10 complements SWDP 8 and 12 in that it sets out to reap the benefits of expanding employment opportunities in the rural environment but without the reuse of inappropriate buildings. - 10 The Worcestershire Farmsteads Guidance